Helidon Xhixha: 2010s

 Later in 2015 Helidon Xhixha installed Everlasting at the Milan Malpensa Airport, Milan, Italy.
-Twelve pillars, made of polished stainless steel, stood before twelve panels depicting Leonardo DaVinci’s The Last Supper painting.
+Twelve pillars, made of polished stainless steel, stood before twelve panels depicting Leonardo da Vinci's The Last Supper painting.
 Each stainless steel column represented one of the twelve apostles.
 In contrast, Xhixha also created a column made of Corten steel to depict Judas Iscariot, the traitor.

 In 2016, Xhizha's sculptures were the subject of a solo outdoor exhibition in Pietrasanta, Italy entitled Shining Rock, in collaboration with Contini Art UK and the Bozzetti Museum.
 The works fused white marble, bronze, and stainless steel, and according to Daen Huse, "Keeping in mind his signature of distortion ...
 Helidon’s inspiration for fusioning marble and steel ... originates from the mythological protagonists whose mysterious legends still inspire many artists.
 Coping with reality and fantasy, the earth and the beyond, the exhibition of Helidon Xhixha is an alchemy of philosophical and scientific transformations."
 In addition, his work Bliss appeared at the first annual London Design Biennale, as a part of the Albanian pavilion.
 The piece combines polished stainless steel and benches, so that viewers can see themselves in the work.
 Xhixha's work won the festivals medal for public artwork.
 That year an additional public work entitled Endless Melody was placed in the Melody Tower Plaza Garden in downtown Miami, Florida with collaborating gallery, Rosenbaum Contemporary.

-Between June and October 2017 Helidon Xhixha hosts a solo exhibition in the Boboli Garden’s, Florence, Italy.
+Between June and October 2017 Helidon Xhixha hosts a solo exhibition in the Boboli Garden's, Florence, Italy.
 In Ordine Sparso (In Random Order), where Xhixha explores the ideas of chaos and order through a series of thirteen monumental sculptures and installations.

+In July 2023 he held a solo exhibition at the Palazzo Reale, Milan, entitled "La reggia allo specchio" (The Palace in the Mirror).